Setting Up Subscription-Based Reporting

 For help about modifying page layouts, see Managing Pages.

-Usually, you want JustOn to run the cash metric algorithm when the subscription or a related item changes.
-To this end, you create dedicated processes that run on subscriptions and items.
+Typically, you want JustOn to run the cash metric algorithm when the subscription or a related item changes.
+To this end, you create dedicated flows that run on subscriptions and items.

 Note